milafternoon/molywood/README.md

 + It is recommended to use `python3` from the Anaconda distribution as it contains `numpy` as a pre-installed package.
 + `VMD` can be obtained at `https://www.ks.uiuc.edu/Research/vmd/`.
-+ `imagemagick` is installed by default on most Linux distributions.
++ `imagemagick` is installed by default on most Linux distributions;
+run e.g. `convert` to make sure it is available on your machine.
 + `ffmpeg` can be installed e.g. from the Ubuntu repository by typing `sudo apt-get install ffmpeg`.